For several months, I deliberately stepped back from this website.

 Part of it was the crazy workload.
 Moderating comments required five to six hours per day, seven days a week.

-In addition, around April 2016, I was more-or-less warned off the Mandela Effect topic.
+In addition, around April 2016, I was more-or-less asked to stop discussing the Mandela Effect topic.
 The general message was: my articles & conversations might be influencing the outcome of experiments that were at a critical point.

 Trying to silence any topic on the Internet…?
 I’m not sure if that’s hilariously funny or utterly sad.

-And, as I’ve said, the moderation thing… it had become onerous.
-I didn’t need a lot of convincing to shut down most of what I was doing at this site, but leave the archives here.
+But, as I’ve said, the moderation thing… it had become onerous.
+I didn’t need a lot of convincing to close comments, but leave the archives here.

 At some point in the past year (2016), even more people realized that they shared memories that don’t fit the current, accepted version of reality.

 And now, it’s official.
 As of late November 2016, from mainstream media to tabloids, the concept is exploding.